ONLINE UNLEARNING Workshops & Webinars

 How does it work

-Through their distinct lenses, each thematic area seeks to help us explore and process the complicated times we are living in, while pushing us to dream towards a better future and begin creating it through practice.
+Through their distinct lenses, each thematic area seeks to help us explore and process the complicated times we are living in, while pushing us to heal wounds and dream towards a better future.
 Interested in partnering with us in this bold re-imagining of online education?
 Please contact us for more information.

 Identity and Pacha

 how does the world around you impact your identity, and vice versa?

 It has never been more important to seek interconnection and balance.
 Climate change and the global public health crisis have revealed just how interdependent we are on the environment and each other.
 This workshop/webinar links the traditions, practices, and oral memory of Andean peoples to our current lived realities, and puts theory to practice by offering tools that help us engage the natural world and our communities with new perspectives.
 We explore what it means to live in a llakta (territory), be part of an ayllu (community), and envision how we relate to pacha (the cosmos), as well as how to develop a greater understanding of how roles as runas (human beings).

 how can stories change the world?

 Unlearning the dominant stories of oppression, colonialism and modernity.
 If we want to change the world, we must first change our stories.
 Stories are how we make sense of who we are and who we want to become, and, in times of injustice, they are used for both manipulation and liberation.
 This workshop/webinar explores how stories have shaped our world, as well as how we can use them to identify and transform conflicts.
 It helps us to see the power of stories in our day-to-day lives, as well as the dominant narratives and myths that define our societies.
 Our goal is to imagine new narratives that take us towards re-storying our world: the narrative act of collective healing and liberation.
 This offering can also be adapted as "Theater for Social Change."